 Frustrated and need to increase milk supply quickly as a breastfeeding or pumping mom?
 How many times have you read that breastfeeding is a game of supply and demand?
 The idea that a woman’s body naturally responds to a baby’s breastfeeding habits and automatically creates enough breast milk is technically correct.

 Unfortunately, it doesn’t help if you feel that your baby isn’t getting enough milk or going through a growth spurt where you are struggling to catch up to his needs.
 Whether you’re concerned about the number of wet diapers that your baby is producing, trying to survive a growth spurt or it’s just a worry that keeps you up at night, there are some things that you can do to increase your milk supply quickly.

-Top 10 Ways to Increase Milk Supply Quickly
+How to Increase Milk Supply Quickly with These 10 Tricks:

 1. Give your baby unlimited access to your breasts.

 Have you been trying to stick to a breastfeeding schedule?
 Are there times when you try not to breastfeed?
 Try dropping the schedule, eliminating all rules, and simply giving your baby the freedom to breastfeed as often and long as he or she desires.
 The more they breastfeed, the more milk your body should produce over time.